Invariance Properties of Controlled Stochastic Nonlinear Systems under Information Constraints: Volume-expanding systems

-\begin{theorem} Consider system \eqref{eq_volexpsys} satisfying \eqref{eq_volexp} and $\pi_0 \ll m$.
-Assume that the AMS property is achieved via a causal coding and control policy over a noiseless channel of capacity $C$.
-Then for all Borel sets $B\subset\R^N$ with $0 < m(B) < \infty$ we have
+\begin{theorem} Consider system \eqref{eq_volexpsys} satisfying \eqref{eq_volexp} and $\pi_0 \ll_b m$.
+Assume that the AMS property is achieved with an associated AMS measure $Q$ via a causal coding and control policy over a noiseless channel of capacity $C$.
+Then for all Borel sets $B\subset\R^N$ with $0<m(B)<\infty$ we have

 \end{theorem}